Bran7astic/Waypoints/README.md

   - Users can set flags such as "Question" or "Opinion" while creating a post
   - Users can filter posts by flags on the home feed
   - Users can upload images directly from their local machine as an image file
-- [ ] Web app displays a loading animation whenever data is being fetched
+- [x] Web app displays a loading animation whenever data is being fetched

 The following **additional** features are implemented:

-* [ ] List anything else that you added to improve the site's functionality!
+* [x] List anything else that you added to improve the site's functionality!
+  - Users can view images as pins through a **map view**, where they can click on a popup to see the post's caption

 ## Video Walkthrough